mitchnegus/pyleiades/README.md

 ###### A tool for creating visuals from historical energy data (e.g. the EIA monthly energy review).

-This tool is designed to provide insightful and aesthetic visualizations of the Energy Information Administration (EIA) energy consumption dataset.
-The dataset contains information about the sources of energy Americans have relied on for (electrical?) power since the middle of the 20$^{\text{th}}$ century.
-The dataset begins in 1949 with annual energy consumption values, and extends up until February 2017 where more recent energy consumption quantities are recorded monthly.
+This tool is designed to provide insightful, aesthetic and more flexible visualizations of the Energy Information Administration (EIA) monthly energy review datasets.
+The datasets contain information about the sources of energy Americans have relied on for power since the middle of the 20$^{\text{th}}$ century.
+The datasets begin in 1949 with annual energy production, consumption, import, and export values, and extend up until the present.
+Monthly energy datapoints are reported starting in 1973.

 The basic energy sources are reported in the following groups: